YOU’D BE NUTS TO

 In San Diego’s windy climate, it's important to trim off any dead or broken branches.
 Examine your tree branches periodically to see if you have these issues with your trees or even your shrubs.
 It's easier to spot when the leaves haven't fallen if you have a deciduous tree.

 Pests and Disease

 If you have an evergreen, be sure to check for insects and branches that are not putting out new growth.
 These may need a professional trimming or a tree application.
-Our Certified Arborist is able to treat trees with various fertilizers and products to encourage healthy production and treat common diseases and afflictions.
-Additionally, as Licensed Pest Control Applicators, we can treat your trees for pests and insects; preventative measures are always best.
+Our Certified Arborist can treat trees with various fertilizers and products to encourage healthy production and treat common diseases and afflictions.
+Additionally, as Licensed Pest Control Applicators, we can manage your trees for pests and insects; preventative measures are always best.